JParaska/05_TestingGrounds/README.md

 1. Debugung AI behaviour (TG48 Adding "suspicious" behaviour)
 1. Refactoring to a Gun actor
 1. Attaching actors to components (TG50 Moving Fire logic to gun)
+1. Configuring the gun (TG51 Configuring the gun)